ProRpProjectejejehehe/Nnn/README.md

-# GDrive-X
+# GDrive-X (V2)
-A tool for playing Google Photos Video with JW Player
+A tool for playing Google Photos Video with JW Player.
+GDrive-X has been updated to V2.
+Click here: <a href='https://gdrivex-premium.blogspot.com/'>Gdrive-X V2</a>

 ## Description